 Romans 5:20 – 21 “Moreover the law entered, that the offense might abound.
 But where sin abounded, grace did much more abound: That as sin hath reigned unto death, even so might grace reign through righteousness unto eternal life by Jesus Christ our Lord.”

-My last reflection of this past few years of posts deals with the subject of joy.
+My last reflection on the past few years of posts deals with the subject of joy.
 I am so glad that my joy is not dependent on my circumstances.
-Happiness, sadness, both come and go.
+Happiness and sadness both come and go.
 They change according to our circumstances, but joy is different.
 Joy is that deep-seated emotion that is dependent on my relationship with God.
-It is the Holy Spirit working through me to help me to see Jesus.
-When I get a clear picture I put Jesus first, others second and myself (yourself) last.
-The deeper my joy the less I think of myself and my situation, and the more I think of Christ and others.
+It is the Holy Spirit working through me to help me see Jesus.
+When I get a clear picture, I put Jesus first, others second, and myself (you) last.
+The deeper my joy, the less I think of myself and my situation, and the more I think of Christ and others.
 It is one of the character traits of the fruit of the Spirit.
 It will keep you going when nothing else will.
 Joy is filled with hope for the future.
 Joy recognizes who is in charge of the future.
 This truth increases our joy because there is no need to worry.
 The key to the Christian’s joy is our source, which is the Lord.
 If Christ is in me and I am in Him, that relationship is not a sometimes experience.
-Then I as Paul can rejoice always.
+Then I, as Paul, can rejoice always.
 When Paul wrote the following verses, he was in prison.
 His circumstances did not dictate his joy.

 Philippians 3:1 “Finally, my brethren, rejoice in the Lord.
 To write the same things to you, to me indeed is not grievous, but for you it is safe.”